neuralinterfaces/commoners/docs/introduction/getting-started.md

 ```

 For code executed in the `main` function, there are several global variables available to you by default:

 - `COMMONERS_PLATFORM` - The current build platform (`mac`, `windows`, `linux`, `ios`, or `android`)
 - `COMMONERS_TARGET` - The current build target (`desktop`, `mobile`, or `web`)
 - `COMMONERS_MODE` - The current build mode (`development`, `local`, or `remote`)
-- `COMMONERS_LOCAL_IP` - The local IP address of the current machine

 Additional global variables will be loaded from your `.env` file, if present.